max-carter-math/max-carter-math.github.io/teaching.md

 #### University of Newcastle (2019 - Present)

+I have taught workshops and tutorials for the following courses at the University of Newcastle:

 * Semester 1 2021
   * [MATH1001 - Preparatory Studies in Mathematics](https://www.newcastle.edu.au/course/MATH1001)
   * [MATH1002 - Foundational Studies in Mathematics](https://www.newcastle.edu.au/course/MATH1002)